Ben-Tu/percepto_task/src/README.txt

 Requirements:
 cmake >= VERSION 3.5

-Run program:
-To run the program navigate on terminal to src directory.

 Run the following commands:
-1) cmake . -> if cmake . not working please run cmake from snap by: /snap/bin/cmake .
+1) cmake . -> if cmake . not working please run cmake from snap by: /snap/bin/cmake . (after that 'cmake .' need to work properly)
 2) make
 3) ./percepto